xing/hops/DOCUMENTATION.md

 ```

 Another common issue is multiple versions of the same dependency.
 For example `webpack`, `untool` and `hops` should only ever be installed in one version.\
-Use `npm ls hops; npm ls webpack; npm ls @untool/core; npm ls @untool/express; npm ls @untool/webpack; npm ls @untool/yargs` (or, if you are using yarn: `yarn list --pattern 'hops|@untool|webpack'`) to find out if there are duplicate packages and try to remove the duplication by re-installing or deleting your lock files, etc.
+Use `npm ls hops; npm ls webpack; npm ls @untool/core; npm ls @untool/express; npm ls hops-webpack; npm ls @untool/yargs` (or, if you are using yarn: `yarn list --pattern 'hops|@untool|webpack'`) to find out if there are duplicate packages and try to remove the duplication by re-installing or deleting your lock files, etc.

 ### Mixins